Kiss (Japanese magazine)

 Kiss (キス, Kisu) is a monthly Japanese josei manga magazine published by Kodansha, with a circulation reported at 81,870 in 2015.
 The magazine is headquartered in Tokyo.

 History and profile

-Kiss was first published in 1992 as a supplementary monthly magazine to the shōjo manga magazine Mimi.
-When Mimi was discontinued in 1996, the editorial team of Mimi, most of them young women in their 20s, switched to being in charge of Kiss, which is why it is considered a successor to Mimi.
-Also some of its artists of Mimi worked for Kiss after its closure.
-Later switched to a bimonthly release until early 2013 when it switched back to a monthly publication.
+Kiss was first published in March 1992 as a supplementary monthly magazine to the shōjo manga magazine Mimi.
+When Mimi was discontinued in 1996, its editorial team, most of them young women in their 20s, switched to being in charge of Kiss, which is why it is considered a successor to Mimi.
+Some artists for Mimi also worked for Kiss after its closure.
+Kiss later switched to a bimonthly release until early 2013 when it switched back to a monthly publication.